Article first published October 2014, updated May 2019

-If so, you are taking a step in the right direction towards better results from your email marketing.
+If so, you’re taking a step in the right direction toward better results from your email marketing.

-However, if you are just creating two different subject lines at random for each campaign then you may not be getting the best results.
+However, if you’re just creating two different subject lines at random for each campaign, then you may not be getting the best results.

-So when CoSchedule, a startup that uses Campaign Monitor to send their popular email newsletter The Content Marketing Update, recently wrote about how they systematically A/B test email subject lines to find out what works for their audience – we knew it was something we had to share with you.
+CoSchedule—a startup that uses Campaign Monitor to send their popular email newsletter, The Content Marketing Update—recently wrote about how they systematically A/B test email subject lines to find out what works for their audience.

 A step by step process for testing subject lines